AuroraToolkit/AuroraCore/README.md

 ## Features

 - **Context Management**: Handle and maintain conversation or task-specific context, including adding, retrieving, and summarizing items.
-- **Task and Workflow Handling**: Built-in support for defining and managing tasks and workflows, including the ability to track task status and manage dependent workflows.
-Now supports asynchronous task execution for handling complex, long-running tasks.
+- **Task and Workflow Handling**: Built-in support for defining and managing tasks and workflows, supporting asynchronous task execution for handling complex, long-running tasks.
+- **Declarative Workflow syntax**: Define workflows declaratively, similar to SwiftUI for UI.
 - **LLM Integration**: Seamless integration with various LLM services via an extendable `LLMManager`.
 Supports token management, trimming strategies, domain-routing, and fallback mechanisms.
 - **Domain-Specific Routing**: Route requests to the most appropriate LLM service based on predefined domains or fallback options, enabling modular and efficient service management.
 - **Examples for Quick Start**: Includes ready-to-run examples demonstrating common patterns like domain-specific routing and fallback handling.
 - **Modular and Extendable**: AuroraCore is designed to be modular, allowing developers to plug in their own services, workflows, or task managers.

-## Components
+## Major Components

 ### 1. **ContextController**
 The `ContextController` manages context data, including adding, updating, and summarizing items.
 It works closely with summarizers and handles context tokenization.

-### 2. **WorkflowTask and Workflow**
-The `WorkflowTask` and `Workflow` classes provide mechanisms to define tasks, monitor their progress, and execute complex workflows that are built from multiple tasks.

-### 3. **WorkflowManager**
-The `WorkflowManager` is responsible for managing and executing workflows.
-It coordinates task execution, handles task failures, and manages workflow states such as `inProgress`, `stopped`, `completed`, and `failed`.
-It supports asynchronous execution, making it suitable for workflows involving AI, network requests, and other asynchronous tasks.

-### 4. **LLMManager**
+### 2. **LLMManager**
 The `LLMManager` is responsible for managing connections to various language model services, handling requests, and managing token limits.
 It supports trimming strategies (start, middle, end) to fit within LLM token limits.

-### 5. **ContextManager**
+### 3. **ContextManager**
 `ContextManager` supervises multiple `ContextController` instances, allowing for the management of multiple contexts.
 It handles saving and loading contexts to disk, as well as setting the active context.

+### 4. **Workflow**
+The `Workflow` provide declarative mechanisms to define tasks and task groups, to execute complex workflows.
+It supports asynchronous task execution, making it suitable for workflows involving AI, network requests, and other asynchronous tasks.

 ## Installation